Philip Metres: Biography

 Metres was born in July 4, 1970, in San Diego and grew up in Chicago.
-After receiving a Bachelor of Arts (B.A.), magna cum laude, from the College of the Holy Cross, he went on to earn an M.A.
-(English), M.F.A. (poetry), and Ph.D.
-(English) from Indiana University at Bloomington.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts, magna cum laude, in English literature.
+He then earned an M.A. in English, an M.F.A. in poetry, and his Ph.D. in English literature from Indiana University at Bloomington.

 He is currently a professor of English and Director of the Peace, Justice, and Human Rights program at John Carroll University and is core faculty at the Vermont College of Fine Arts M.F.A. program.

 In 2019, Metres was a faculty member at the 2019 Conference on Poetry at The Frost Place.
 He teaches issues related to nonviolent resistance and peacebuilding in the United States, Middle East, and Northern Ireland.
 Of Lebanese descent on his father's side, Metres plays a role in the Arab-American literary scene.
 Metres currently resides in Cleveland, Ohio with his wife, the writer Amy Breau, and their two daughters.
 His family of origin includes psychologists Kay Dannemann Metres (mother) and Phil Metres Jr. (father), entrepreneur Katherine Metres (sister), and attorney David Metres (brother).